 Insider threat indicators can help an organization understand the intent and motivations of a user, often before their activity escalates to the point of becoming an insider threat.
 Providing real-time coaching for employees (or, in more serious cases, escalating a recurring employee issue to HR) can potentially help curb data loss from insider threat.

-Let’s look at some of the key indicators for both malicious and unintentional insider threats, along with actions the cybersecurity team can take to prevent incidents from occurring.
+Let’s look at some of the key insider threat indicators for both malicious and unintentional insider threats, along with actions the cybersecurity team can take to prevent incidents from occurring.

 It doesn’t take much for an employee or third-party vendor to go from trusted worker to a malicious insider threat.
 For example, someone may be under financial or family stress, which might lead them to steal sensitive corporate data.
 Or, if someone receives what they believe to be an unjustified poor performance review, they could look to retaliate on the organization.